 There is some suggestion that hiking shoes are healthier for your feet.
 The simple reason for this is that they are much more breathable and allow for adequate airflow around the feet.
 What’s more, they are ideal if you are going travelling to hike as they do not take up as much room.

-A sturdy pair of hiking boots (affiliate link) have a lot to offer and are what many people first think of when talking about hiking footwear.
+A sturdy pair of hiking boots (Amazon Link) has a lot to offer and are what many people first think of when talking about hiking footwear.
 One of the main advantages of the hiking boot is that they are excellent for wet weather and will protect the feet from the elements; after all, if you have planned a day out hiking, this doesn’t mean that the rain will hold off for you.

 Not only are these often waterproof and extremely warm, but they also offer a good level of support for your ankle.
 This is particularly important if you have weak ankles.

 Hiking boots are also beneficial for walking on very rugged terrain as they offer an incredible amount of protection and are durable so you won’t be replacing them every few months.

 Aside from this, modern hiking boots are not nearly as cumbersome and bulky as their older counterparts.
 This is an image that a lot of newbie hikers have, and it can be off-putting.
 However, there are some wonderful light hiking boots that are fully padded and supportive but won’t weigh you down.

 That being said, it is true that if you want an exceptionally durable pair of boots designed for hardcore hikers, then you must expect to have something a little heavier and more robust.

 Ultimately, you will want to think about the type of hiking that you do as well as the terrain you will be walking on, and of course, the climate.

 Let’s assume that you are going to be doing some steep mountain trekking with a good chance of snow or ice.
 In this case, you would need to opt for an extremely sturdy boot with a stiff sole that offered more excellent protection.